Muslims Know Through Experience

 When we reflect and humble ourselves before our Creator, we say, ALLAHU AKBAR!!!

-It’s part of our experience as Muslims, each enjoying some flavor of this sweetness in his or her own heart.
-We’re intoxicated by so much love.
+It’s part of our experience as Muslims.
+Each of us enjoying some flavor of His sweetness, we’re intoxicated by so much love.

 It doesn’t matter to us whether you understand or whether you believe.
-What you should understand, if you’re a counter-jihadist, is that hounding Muslims will never change anything for the better.
+If you’re a counter-jihadist, what you shout understand is that hounding Muslims will never change anything for the better.